BloxDev-Hub/BloxDev-Hub/docs/Scripting/Intermediate-Courses/RayCasting.md

 We have selected position of red part as origin for the ray.

 ### Direction
 Direction is the [Vector3](https://developer.roblox.com/en-us/api-reference/datatype/Vector3) with a defined magnitude.
-Direction of a ray from a known destination (GreenPart.Position) can be easily caluclated by using following formula
+Direction of a ray from a known destination (GreenPart.Position) can be easily calculated by using following formula

 * Destination - Origin = Direction